 High Blood Pressure

-High blood pressure (hypertension) means the pressure is your blood vessels is too high.
-About 70 to 80 million American have hypertension — that’s around one in three people.
-However, only half have their high blood pressure under control.
-Uncontrolled high blood pressure puts millions of Americans at risk for aneurysm, stroke, organ damage, heart attack, and other heart conditions.
+High blood pressure (hypertension) means the pressure in your blood vessels is too high.
+Approximately 70 to 80 million Americans have hypertension.
+However, only half of those diagnosed have their high blood pressure under control.
+Uncontrolled high blood pressure places you at risk for aneurysm, stroke, organ damage, heart attack, and other heart conditions.

 High Blood Pressure Symptoms